bdamon/MuscleDTI_Toolbox/Help/Help for fiber_track.md

   <i>.mesh_dist</i>: The number of pixels to shift the mesh into the muscle, prior to fiber tracking.
 This can be a (+) or (-) number, depending on the desired direction of the shift.
 This is most helpful in unipennate muscles in cases where it's necessary to shift the mesh by a small amount to ensure that the seed points lies within the muscle of interest.

+ <i>.depth_ratio</i>: The ratio of slice thickness/in-plane resolution.
+Note that the function assumes equal in-plane voxel dimensions.

   <i>.prop_alg</i>: A string variable that specifies the method for determining the direction of fiber tract propagation.
 The available options include 'euler', 'tnsrln', 'rk4', and 'fact'.
 These algorithms are described below:

   * <i>Euler</i>: The observed diffusion tensor D is diagonalized at the current fiber tracking point to find the direction indicated by the first eigenvector.
 Euler integration occurs as this direction is multiplied by the step size and added to the current point.
 The user must specify the step size in the field ft_options.step_size.